Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild: Related Work

 \textbf{Adaptive density control.} An adaptive density control (ADC) strategy in 3DGS works via two operations: pruning and densification.
 These actions fill sparse regions and add fine details.
-Current works~\cite{zhang2024pixelgs,afane2025atp,xu2025ad} aim to enhance the Gaussian fields for various purposes including (i) improving memory efficiency~\cite{niedermayr2024compressed,lee2024compact}, (ii) filling in deficient regions~\cite{xiong2023sparsegs,chung2024depth}, and (iii) enhancing rendering quality and consistency~\cite{zhang2024pixelgs,zeng2025frequency}.
+Recent works~\cite{zhang2024pixelgs,afane2025atp,xu2025ad} aim to enhance the Gaussian fields for various purposes including (i) improving memory efficiency~\cite{niedermayr2024compressed,lee2024compact}, (ii) filling in deficient regions~\cite{xiong2023sparsegs,chung2024depth}, and (iii) enhancing rendering quality and consistency~\cite{zhang2024pixelgs,zeng2025frequency}.
 Nonetheless, these approaches focus on constrained images, which makes them difficult to utilize in real-world settings.
-Several methods~\cite{fu2025robustsplat,park2025forestsplats} address ADC in unconstrained scenarios to align the Gaussians, yet they are not easy to use with a sparse image collection due to a lack of consideration for sparsity in the Gaussian field.
-Specifically, ForestSplats~\cite{park2025forestsplats} introduced uncertainty primitives to effectively align the Gaussians.
-Conversely, in this work we amplify the Gaussians to mitigate the sparsity issue and foster consistent 3D rendering quality.
+Several methods~\cite{fu2025robustsplat,park2026forestsplats} address ADC in unconstrained scenarios to align the Gaussians, yet they are not easy to use with a sparse image collection due to a lack of consideration for sparsity in the Gaussian field.
+Specifically, ForestSplats~\cite{park2026forestsplats} introduced uncertainty primitives to effectively align the Gaussians.
+Conversely, in this work we amplify the Gaussians to mitigate the sparsity issue and address deficient perspectives.